September 28th – 30th

 What is included in the price?

-The lovely Meg (owner of the The Old Vicarage) will provide lunch of homemade locally sourced food and will supply teas and coffees and cake during the day.
+Homemade locally sourced food for lunch and teas and coffees and cake during the day.
 All of your materials for the technical teaching side of this course are included in your ticket price too.
 However, you will need to bring fabric, trimmings etc for your afternoon project.

 Any questions before you book?
 Please call us on 01239 562007 or email email@example.com